yonatax/Cpp-Crash-Course-exercises-solutions_JoshLospinosoBook/README.md

 # Cpp-Crash-Course-exercises-solutions_JoshLospinosoBook
-C++ Crash Course: A Fast-Paced Introduction" by Josh Lospinoso, published by No Starch Press.
+"C++ Crash Course: A Fast-Paced Introduction" by Josh Lospinoso, published by No Starch Press.
 Directoriy's content : My personal solutions for the book's exercises.

 Structure: